 Planning, negotiating, executing.
 Traveling, communicating, facilitating.
 Learning, living, laughing.
 All a full-time occupation, to be sure.

 So, that’s how the passage above lands for me.
-Journeypreneur is very much about the experience of stopping the soul-crushing work of managing someone else’s business.
+Journeypreneur is very much about the experience of stopping the work you no longer enjoy doing.
 Of taking time off, slowing down, resting, recuperating, refocusing (a natural byproduct), and of letting go.
+And ultimately, of moving toward the activities of life which excite you.

 And all of this good stuff looks, in many ways, like refraining from work.
 But the truth is, we were simply working differently.